John Berry (arts administrator): English National Opera

 Berry also led important television projects.
-In 2009 a partnership between ENO and Sky Arts led to the TV broadcasting of Jonathan Miller's production of La Bohéme, which aired on Sky Arts HD and Sky Arts 2 simultaneously.
+In 2009 a partnership between ENO and Sky Arts led to the TV broadcasting of Jonathan Miller's production of La bohème, which aired on Sky Arts HD and Sky Arts 2 simultaneously.
 In 2011, for the first time, a live opera, Mike Figgis' production of Lucrezia Borgia, was aired in 3D and broadcast by Sky TV.
-Later in the same year, the BBC filmed Terry Gilliam's production of Damnation of Faust for BBC Television.
+Later in the same year, the BBC filmed Terry Gilliam's production of La damnation de Faust for BBC Television.

 Awards won during Berry's tenure include: